What Does a Graphic Designer Do? And How Do I Become One?

 2. Gain exposure to the field.

-• Getting an internship and working with more experienced designers in a real-world setting
+• Find an internship and work with experienced designers in a real-world setting.

-• Joining a design organization.
+• Join a design organization.
 Membership often comes with access to networking and professional development opportunities.
 You can join the American Institute of Graphic Arts (AIGA) at different levels, including student, emerging, professional, leader, or educator.

 Glossary of graphic design terms